 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 As of the latest available data, JP Morgan Chase has not publicly disclosed specific carbon emissions figures for the most recent year.
 Consequently, there are no absolute emissions numbers to report, including Scope 1, 2, or 3 emissions.
-In the absence of emissions data, it is important to note that JP Morgan Chase has made various climate commitments aimed at addressing climate change and reducing their environmental impact.
-However, specific reduction targets or initiatives have not been detailed in the provided information.
-The bank operates within a sector that is increasingly focused on sustainability and climate resilience, and it is expected that they will continue to align their strategies with industry standards and best practices in climate action.
+However, JP Morgan Chase has made significant climate commitments aimed at addressing climate change and reducing their overall carbon footprint.
+The bank has set ambitious targets to enhance sustainability within its operations and investments, although specific reduction targets or initiatives have not been detailed in the provided information.
+In the context of the financial industry, JP Morgan Chase's climate commitments reflect a growing trend among major corporations to prioritise environmental responsibility and align with global climate goals.
+The bank's efforts contribute to the broader movement towards achieving net-zero emissions and supporting the transition to a low-carbon economy.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.